Arnold Jackson (British Army officer): Military career

 At the outbreak of the First World War in August 1914, Jackson was commissioned in the Loyal North Lancashire Regiment and, in September 1914, was attached to the 13th (Service) Battalion, Rifle Brigade as a Second lieutenant.
 In December 1914, he was promoted to temporary Lieutenant.
 He went over to France with the battalion and was promoted to Captain on 1 July 1916.
-He was made an acting Major by the time of his first Distinguished Service Order (DSO) on 4 June 1917.
+He was made an acting Major by the time of his appointment as Companion of the Distinguished Service Order (DSO) on 4 June 1917.
 On 30 August 1917 he was transferred as acting Lieutenant-Colonel to take command of 13th (Service) Battalion, King's Royal Rifle Corps, whose CO had just been killed.
 He commanded the battalion during the latter stages of the Battle of Passchendaele and the German spring offensive and was made a full lieutenant colonel in May 1918.
 He was wounded in the right arm during the battalion's attack on Achiet-le-Grand and Bihucourt on 23 August and left the battalion.
 He was promoted to acting Brigadier-General in October 1918.

 The war put an end to his sporting career, for he was wounded three times and left permanently lame.